-The Compensation Committee (or in the case of awards to directors, the Board) will determine the individuals to whom awards will be granted, the number of shares subject to an award and the other terms and conditions of an award (references hereafter to the Compensation Committee shall, where appropriate, in the case of awards to directors, include the Board).
+The Compensation Committee will determine the individuals to whom awards will be granted, the number of shares subject to an award and the other terms and conditions of an award.
 To the extent provided by law, the Compensation Committee may delegate to one or more persons the authority to grant awards to individuals who are not Named Executive Officers.
 As applicable, when used in this description of the Equity Plan, the term "Compensation Committee" also refers to any such individual to whom the Compensation Committee has delegated some of its authority to grant awards.
 The Compensation Committee may also provide in option or other agreements relating to awards under the Equity Plan for automatic accelerated vesting and other rights upon the occurrence of a change in control or upon the occurrence of other events as may be specified in such agreements.